GochaUgulava/CodeHS_BitCamp/README.md

 For each destroyed brick points are awarded.
 A ball should not fly down, otherwise life is lost.
 In total, the player has three lives.
 Control is carried out with the mouse.
 Pause/Continuation - mouse click.</p><br><br>

-The games was written in the CodeHS JavaScript Library in the CodeHS editor, and then, using the special CodeHS library, it was automatically converted for external use.<br>
+The games were written using CodeHS JavaScript Library in the CodeHS editor, and then by the special CodeHS library they were automatically converted for external use. <br>

 The full documentation of editor - by visiting codehs.com/docs <br>